Behavioral Scientist’s Notable Books of 2023

 Disclosure: Syon Bhanot, whose co-edited book appears on this list, serves as an advisor to Behavioral Scientist.
 Advisors do not play a role in the editorial decisions of the magazine.

-When you purchase a book using a Tertulia link below, we’ll receive a small commission that helps us sustain our nonprofit mission.
+When you purchase a book using a Tertulia link, we’ll receive a small commission that helps us sustain our nonprofit mission.